KyrillL1/web-terminal/README.md

       logout: (argString) => {
         term.logout();
       },
-      // required, otherwise TypeErr is thrown
+      // required as of the current setup, otherwise TypeErr is thrown
       default: () => {
         return("Not a command.
 Enter 'help' for more information.")
       }